by Amy Medling, founder of PCOS Diva

 Many of these blends are available online at the Cozy Tea Cart (my favorite local spot).
 You can find similar blends elsewhere, just be sure to do your quality homework.
-I also recommend Pique Tea for a high-quality convenient option.
+I’m a big fan of Moontime Tea, they have wonderful hormone balancing blends.
+I also recommend Pique Tea as a high-quality convenient option.

 - Matcha- A sweet and toasty Genmaicha has been blended with Matcha green tea to provide you with an amazing brew that took 1st place in the flavored green tea category two years in a row at the World Tea Expo.